seanwolfe/minimoon_integrations/README.md

 - Pandas
 - PyOrb (if running integrations)
 - Astroquery (if running integrations)
+- Scipy
+- Poliastro

 ## Running MiniViz

 MiniViz should be able to run directly through the execution of the **MinimoonApp.py** file.
+Howvever, it is required to point to a folder with a file 'minimoon_master_final.csv' inside along with the individual Minimoon integration result files.